sandialabs/forcefinder/README.md

 - Automatic recording keeping for the meta-data related to the inverse problem
 - Automatic regularization methods to mitigate overfitting

-The SourcePathReceiver object has also been built into a Rattlesnake control law for both random and transient vibration control, meaning that the same exact code can be used in offline predictions and online control during a multiple-input/multiple-output (MIMO) vibration test.
-Note that the control laws are included in this package for completeness, but are not imported to the Python environment when ForceFinder is used.
+The SourcePathReceiver object has also been built into a Rattlesnake control law for random vibration control, meaning that the same exact code can be used in offline predictions and online control during a multiple-input/multiple-output (MIMO) vibration test.
+Note that the control law is included with this package for completeness, but are not imported to the Python environment when ForceFinder is used.

 ## Goals
 The ForceFinder project has two main goals: